IthacaThings/ttn-multitech-cm/README.md

 + Per group if you use them (define in **group_vars/GROUP.yml**)
 + Per host (define in **host_vars/HOST.yml**)

-The available variables are defined in the [common role README](roles/common/README.md).
+The available variables are defined in the [conduit role README](roles/conduit/README.md).

 ---